About

 As a Foreign Service Officer, Anne served in Kuala Lumpur, Montevideo, Washington DC, Paris, Colombo, Madrid, Brussels, and again in Washington DC.
 In every post she had the pleasure of working on cultural diplomacy programs.
 In Montevideo, Anne was the Executive Director of the Alianza Cultural Uruguay‐Estados Unidos, a bi‐national center with 5,000 students of English, a United States Information Service library, two theaters, and an art gallery that thrive to this day.
 In Paris, Colombo, Madrid and Brussels she served on the Fulbright Commission boards, often as Treasurer, and always on the selection committees.

 Anne retired from the State Department in 2007, from her position as Office Director for European Press and Public Diplomacy, with the rank of Counselor in the Senior Foreign Service.
 From 2010‐2012 Anne worked for XL Associates on a contract with the Bureau of International Information Programs, creating a new organizational structure for 800+ public engagement spaces (libraries, cultural centers, bi‐ national centers, American Corners) and securing an annual budget of $15 million to upgrade and expand this network.
-Since 2013 Anne has worked as a Retired Annuitant Employee at the State Department where her job is pre-publication review of manuscripts by former employees to ensure they do not inadvertently release classified information.

 She currently resides in Reston, VA with her husband Anthony.
 Anne and Tony have two wonderful grown-up offspring and the family volunteers with Reston Cornerstones.